Seahawks to sign linebacker Michael Wilhoite

 Wilhoite, who turned 30 on Dec.
 7, started six games last season for the 49ers and 36 overall the last four years before becoming an unrestricted free agent.
 Wilhoite, who played at Washburn University, originally entered the NFL as an undrafted free agent with the 49ers in 2011.

 He visited Seattle last week, one of four linebackers the Seahawks have brought in during the free agency period in their attempt to add some experienced depth behind the starting inside duo of Bobby Wagner and K.J.
 Wright and possibly to compete at the strongside linebacker spot.
 Mike Morgan, the primary starter at the SLB spot last season, remains unsigned.
+Wilhoite, though, would seem to project more as a backup inside.

 Wilhoite played inside linebacker in the 49ers’ 3-4 defense (SF is now expected to go to a 4-3 under new coordinator Robert Saleh, a former Seahawks assistant) and would appear likely to be brought in as depth behind Bobby Wagner and/or K.J.
 Wright if he were to sign with Seattle.
 He made $1.67 million last year after signing a tender as a restricted free agent.